Trinity Mills station

 Trinity Mills station is a train station in Carrollton, Texas.
-It serves DART light rail's and DCTA's A-train hybrid rail line.
+It serves DART rail's and DCTA's A-train hybrid rail line.
 It is the southern terminus of the latter.
 On A-train maps, the station is represented by a yellow circle containing the DART logo.

 The station is located at the intersection of Interstate 35E and the President George Bush Turnpike (PGBT).
 It is named for Trinity Mills Road, a frontage road for PGBT, which in turn is named after a mid-19th century settlement that was later annexed by Carrollton.

 History

 North Carrollton Transit Center

-North Carrollton Transit Center, located about 0.5 mi east of the current station, opened on October 31, 1988.
+North Carrollton Transit Center, located about 1/3 mi east of the current station on Dickerson Parkway, opened on October 31, 1988.
+The transit center featured four bus bays and 1,047 parking spaces.
 It was one of the first DART stations with an indoor waiting facility, along with South Irving Transit Center.

 The facility was serviced by several bus routes, most notably an express route between it and Downtown Dallas.
 When Trinity Mills opened, the express route was discontinued in favor of the Green Line, and all other routes were moved to Trinity Mills.
-The facility has since been demolished.
+The structure was demolished in 2016 during a widening of Dickerson Parkway.